leonw774/my_simple_lang/README.md

 # Lreŋ

-My simple programming language written in Python.
-Temporarily named "Lreŋ".
+A simple interpreted programming language written in Python.

 ## Usage